zaxos/tomcat-ansible-role/README.md

 By default, in a better safe than sorry basis, a backup tar archive will be created at "tomcat_install_path" before deletion.
 - `tomcat_uninstall_remove_java`: False
 Change it to "True" to uninstall Java after tomcat is uninstalled.
-- By default, tomcat user and group will be removed .
+- By default, tomcat user and group will be removed.
 Change to "False" to preserve them after tomcat is uninstalled.
   * `tomcat_uninstall_remove_user`: True
   * `tomcat_uninstall_remove_group`: True
 - `tomcat_uninstall_remove_all`: False